leodube/DigitalGarden/👓 Learning/Data Structures/Binary Tree.md

 # Binary Tree
-#datastructure #binarytree #todo
+#learning #datastructure #binarytree #todo

 ## What is it?
 A **tree** is a popular data structure that is non-linear in nature.
-Unlike other data structures like array, stack, [[✏️ Data Structures/Queue]], and [[✏️ Data Structures/Linked List|linked list]] which are linear in nature, a tree represents a hierarchical structure.
+Unlike other data structures like array, stack, [[👓 Learning/Data Structures/Queue]], and [[👓 Learning/Data Structures/Linked List|linked list]] which are linear in nature, a tree represents a hierarchical structure.
 The ordering information of a tree is not important.
 A tree contains nodes and 2 pointers.
 These two pointers are the left child and the right child of the parent node.
 Let us understand the terms of tree in detail.

 - **Root:** The root of a tree is the topmost node of the tree that has no parent node.
 There is only one root node in every tree.
 - **Edge:** Edge acts as a link between the parent node and the child node.